-The Many Faces of Elegance:
+The Two Faces of Elegance:

 In 1866 George Krementz founded the venerable jewelry firm Krementz & Company.
 Over the next 125 years the Krementz family was involved in nearly every aspect of jewelry manufacturing - from costume to gold jewelry, colored gemstones to colorful enamels, cufflinks to tiaras.
 The jewels created by Krementz & Company were retailed by carriage trade jewelers of the day, like Tiffany & Company, as well as small town mom-and-pop jewelry stores throughout North America, if not the world.